vmware-tanzu/community-edition/docs/site/content/docs/latest/aws-install.md

 1. In the **IaaS Provider** section, enter credentials for your Amazon EC2 account.
 You have two options:
     - In the **AWS Credential Profile** drop-down, you can select an already existing AWS credential profile.
 If you select a profile, the access key and session token information configured for your profile are passed to the Installer without displaying actual values in the UI.
     - Alternately, enter AWS account credentials directly in the **Access Key ID** and **Secret Access Key** fields for your Amazon EC2 account.
 For information about setting up credential profiles, see [Prepare to Deploy a Management or Stand-alone Cluster to Amazon EC2](aws.md#profiles).
-    - Optionally specify an AWS session token in **Session Token** if your AWS account is configured to require temporary credentials.
+    - Optionally, specify an AWS session token in **Session Token** if your AWS account is configured to require temporary credentials.
 For more information on acquiring session tokens, see [Using temporary credentials with AWS resources](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_temp_use-resources.html).
 2. In **Region**, select the AWS region in which to deploy the cluster.
 If you intend to deploy a production management cluster, this region must have at least three availability zones.
 This region must also be registered with the SSH key entered in the next field.
-3. In **SSH Key Name**, specify the name of an SSH key that is already registered with your Amazon EC2 account and in the region where you are deploying the management cluster.
+3. In **SSH Key Name**, specify the name of an SSH key that is already registered with both your Amazon EC2 account and the region where you are deploying the cluster.
 For information about setting up credential profiles, see [Prepare to Deploy a Management or Stand-alone Cluster to Amazon EC2](aws.md#profiles).
 4. If this is the first time deploying a cluster, select the **Automate creation of AWS CloudFormation Stack** checkbox, and click **Connect**.

    The CloudFormation stack creates the identity and access management (IAM) resources that Tanzu Community Edition needs to deploy and run clusters on Amazon EC2.
 For more information, see [Required IAM Resources](ref-aws.md#permissions).